 No matter what style of music you intend on playing, you are able to record drums with less equipment than you might expect; and the recording session can be executed on a budget without compromising on quality.

 To start off this guide, let’s talk about the recording equipment you’ll need to capture quality drum sounds.
 Right before we go into the drum set up and tuning let’s talk about gear.

-You have the ability to record, edit and mix all the channels directly on your laptop.
+You have the ability to record, edit, and mix all the channels directly on your laptop.
 A DAW removes the need for expensive studio equipment such as microphone preamps and analog equipment such as EQs and compressors to process the signal with.

-Expensive analog equipment will certainly enhance the sound of the drums from a recording session, but for a beginner they are not essential and are therefore a luxury.
+Expensive analog equipment will certainly enhance the sound of the drums from a recording session, but for a beginner, they are not essential and are therefore a luxury.

 You are able to use any computer that is compatible with a DAW such as Logic or Pro Tools and has the connectivity for an audio interface that can accommodate the number of microphones you wish to use.
 Most modern interfaces utilize USB connectivity.

-To record the best sound drums possible, you will need a complete set of optimised drum microphones.
+To record the best sound drums possible, you will need a complete set of optimized drum microphones.
 Each microphone is tuned for different parts of the drum set.
 A full drum mic kit will be comprised of close mics and overhead mics.

-I would recommend the Audix DP7 Drum Pack as the best drum mic kit that delivers premium quality sounds whilst still being pretty affordable in long run.
+When looking for an optimized set of drum mics, I’d recommend the Audix DP7 Drum Pack as the best drum mic kit that delivers premium quality sounds whilst still being pretty affordable in long run.

 The set contains 7 excellent drum mics that pick up accurate and clear sounds for each respective part of the drum set they are designed for.